fbpx

 Interest rates

-However, although you will benefit from five years without interest and a low rate in your sixth year, the interest applied to your loan will then increase by 1% every year plus any RPI increase.
+You will benefit from five years without interest and a low rate in your sixth year.
+But the interest applied to your loan will then increase by 1% every year plus any RPI increase.

 These creeping costs could end up causing problems to deal with further down the line.
-It’s also worth remembering that should RPI increase dramatically, so could the interest applied to your loan.
+It’s also worth remembering that should RPI increase.
+So could the interest applied to your loan.

-Taking this into account, the amount you will ultimately need to repay is not fixed and will fluctuate with the market value of your property.
-This means if your house has risen in value you may be eligible to pay significantly more than you originally borrowed.
+Taking this into account, the amount you will repay is not fixed.
+It will fluctuate with the market value of your property.

 New builds

-Many young people have reported that there are often discrepancies between the asking price and the value of the properties.
+Discrepancies between the asking price and the value of the properties sometimes appear.

 Katie Webb of Shelter told The Debrief that: